 The Best Way To See Alaska

-Alaska is Amazing, No Matter How You See It.
+Alaska Is Amazing, No Matter How You See It

-By Robert Schrader | Published: May 22, 2025 | Updated: April 15, 2026
+By Robert Schrader | Published: May 22, 2025 | Updated: June 22, 2026

-What is the best way to see Alaska?
+What’s the best way to see Alaska?
 You could come in summer and cruise through dramatic glaciers and fjords, or hop a flight with a local guide and find the best fly-fishing spots.

-Alternatively, you can visit in winter and chase the Northern Lights as they glow overhead.
 Better yet, you could go cruising in Alaska to combine the best of land and sea — and it’s all possible on Royal Caribbean Alaska cruises.

 This guide explores the best ways to experience Alaska, including by cruise, road trip and rail, and offers travel tips to help you prepare.

-Key Takeaways: How To See Alaska
+Key Takeaways: The Best Ways To See Alaska

-Cruising: A convenient cruise through the Inside Passage combines relaxing sea experiences with exciting land tour opportunities.
+● Cruising: A convenient cruise through the Inside Passage combines relaxing sea experiences with exciting land tour opportunities.

 ● Road trips: You can rent a car to explore specific routes, though the state lacks an extensive highway network.